 Need an injection of money but don’t need the cash itself?
 If you have a checking account with your credit card issuer, you may be able to transfer the cash from your credit card directly into your checking account.

-Transfers still come with the pitfalls of a cash advance: high fees and interest rates.
+Transfers still come with the pitfalls of a cash advance or other bad credit loan: high fees and interest rates.
 However, it’s a simple way to prevent yourself from ending up in an overdraft if you already have the two accounts – and you don’t need to wait for a pin to arrive in the mail.

 Bonsai FinanceOur take: Online marketplace that searches through lenders to find the best offer for your personal situation Show more